Spectral Inference under Complex Temporal Dynamics: Maximum Deviations

-\begin{example}(Testing time-frequency separability or correlation stationarity) We call a non-stationary time series time-frequency separable if $f(u,\theta)=g(u)h(\theta)$ for some functions $g(\cdot)$ and $h(\cdot)$.
-It can be verified that testing time-frequency separability is equivalent to testing correlation stationarity, i.e. $\textrm{corr}(X_i,X_{i+k})=l(k)$ for some function $l(\cdot)$.
+\begin{example}(Testing time-frequency separability or correlation stationarity) We call a non-stationary time series time-frequency separable if $f(u,\theta)=g(u)h(\theta)$ for some functions $g(\cdot)$ and $h(\cdot)$. {If a non-stationary time series is time-frequency separable, the frequency curves across different times are parallel to each other.
+Similarly, the time curves across different frequencies are parallel to each other as well.
+Therefore, the property of time-frequency separability enables one to model the temporal and spectral behaviors of the time-frequency function separately.
+Furthermore,} it can be verified that testing time-frequency separability is equivalent to testing correlation stationarity for locally stationary time series, i.e. $\textrm{corr}(X_i,X_{i+k})=l(k)$, for some function $l(\cdot)$.
 Without loss of generality, we can formulate the null hypothesis as